 Dialogues on Dress: Cassidy Zachary

 If you’re reading this, you are likely interested in fashion.
 And if you’re interested in fashion, you have likely listened to at least one episode–or perhaps hundreds–of the beloved podcast, Dressed: The History of Fashion.
 After all, there are 8 seasons, 575 episodes and counting.
-Dressed, which our guest Cassidy Zachary co-hosts with April Callahan, explores dress’ ubiquity across time, space, and culture; thus there are “truly infinite topics,” the podcast a goldmine of education and enrichment, as its hosts constantly show you just how connected fashion is to quite literally, everything.
+Dressed, which our guest Cassidy Zachary co-hosts with April Calahan, explores dress’ ubiquity across time, space, and culture; thus there are “truly infinite topics,” the podcast a goldmine of education and enrichment, as its hosts constantly show you just how connected fashion is to quite literally, everything.
 It is no wonder Dressed’s co-host is herself a wellspring of knowledge and inspiration.
-If you want to learn more about fashion, you should listen to Dressed, but also follow Casssidy’s work beyond the podcast–whether that is tuning into her account The Art of Dress, signing up for one of her courses, reading one of her many publications, or reading this interview.
+If you want to learn more about fashion, you should listen to Dressed, but also follow Cassidy’s work beyond the podcast–whether that is tuning into her account The Art of Dress, signing up for one of her courses, reading one of her many publications, or reading this interview.
 “Raised to believe in magic,” Cassidy injects vivacity and life into fashion history, her belief in “fashion as not just a noun, but a verb” contagious through conversation.
 Below, learn more about her journey starting The Art of Dress back in 2011, her favorite fashion history makers, and always expanding our definition of what fashion truly is.

 This interview has been edited and condensed for clarity.